fakuivan/docker-tplink-escu/README.md

     ports:
       - "8080:80"
     volumes:
-    # utility.data should have uid of 1000
+    # utility.data should have uid of 1000, so does password.txt
     - source: /raid5/opt/tplink-escu/utility.data
       target: "/home/xpra_user/C:\\Users\\Public\\Documents\\TP-LINK\\utility.data"
       type: bind
+    # don't write the password in with vim or some text editor
+    # use something like `cat > password.txt`
+    - "$COMPOSE_APP_ESCU_DATA/password.txt:/home/xpra_user/password.txt:ro"
   # Forwards broadcast packets from the switch to the xpra container
   socat:
     command: